markubiak/wallpaper-reddit/README.md

 # NOTICE
 I have not recently had the time to maintain and bug fix this project.
+Thus, I have put the repo into readonly mode.
 I am seeking for a developer that is willing to maintain this project and potentially implement new features.
-Please reach out to me at mkubiak.dev at gmail dot com if you are interested in assisting with the project and have experience with Python.
+Please reach out to me at mkubiak dot dev at gmail dot com if you are interested in taking over the project and have good DevOps/Python experience.
+I'm happy to point to actively maintained forks, and someone could wrap up the v4 branch if they have time.
+It's very close to completion.

 # wallpaper-reddit
 ## About